 Should I prefer L2TP/IPsec over OpenVPN or WireGuard on EdgeRouter?

 It depends on your environment.
 L2TP/IPsec is easy to set up with broad client support and solid compatibility.
 OpenVPN offers strong security and cross-platform support but can be heavier on resources.
 WireGuard provides excellent performance and simplicity on newer firmware and hardware.
 If you’re starting out, L2TP/IPsec is a sensible default. if you need maximum performance or modern cryptography, explore WireGuard or OpenVPN as alternatives.
-F5 edge client setup and VPN guide for secure remote access, performance, and best practices
+Edgerouter lite l2tp vpn setup complete guide for configuring L2TP over IPsec on EdgeRouter Lite

 If you’re looking for more in-depth setup details, vendor references, and hands-on walkthroughs, the EdgeRouter official documentation is a solid resource to supplement this guide.